P4sca1/cron-schedule/README.md

 - Tasks are not executed exactly on the cron date.
 - Tasks can only be executed once per interval.

 **For most people, the timer based scheduler should be a good option.
+However, setTimeout can be unreliable for long delays.
 When you have problems with long timeouts / intervals being skipped, or have performance problems because of many scheduled tasks, you should consider the interval based scheduler.**

 ## Cron expression format